tmaturi/tahanimaturi/publications.md

 ### To appear

-- X. Huang, F.P.A.
-Coolen, **T. Coolen-Maturi**, Y. Zhang.
-A new study on reliability importance analysis of phased mission systems.
-IEEE Transactions on Reliability, to appear.
 - **T. Coolen-Maturi**, F.P.A.
 Coolen.
 Nonparametric predictive inference for the validation of credit rating systems.
 Journal of the Royal Statistical Society: Series A. [[preprint version](pdfs/NPI_CreditScoring_V2_rev.pdf){:target="_blank"}] [[R codes](rcodes/Rcodes-JRSS-SA-Feb-18-0052-R1.zip)]
 - A. Simkus, F.P.A.
 Coolen, **T. Coolen-Maturi**, N.A.
 Karp
 and C. Bendtsen.
 Statistical reproducibility for pairwise t-tests in